Note: This is an archived Handbook entry from 2016.

 |Course Overview: ||

-The course is structured around five campus-based Sessions with some additional academic study conducted across the year online.
-The five Sessions are held as follows:
+The course is structured around five campus-based Study Intensives supplemented by academic study conducted across the year online.
+The five intensives are held as follows:

-- Session 3: One-week summer program (Year 2, January)
+- Study Intensive 3: One week (Year 2, January)

 |Learning Outcomes: ||